-Before continuing, I have to clarify that I will not talk about those greedy and unfriendly people that seem not to care about anyone else than themselves.
+This is not about those greedy and unfriendly people that seem not to care about anyone else than themselves.
 Rather, I will speak of all of us.

 Another point of view

-Maybe it might be interesting to take into account this idea of the customer who thinks about the personal interest when buying.
+It is interesting to see this idea of the customer who thinks about their personal interest when buying.

-It may be a first-time mom who is trying to pick a brand of diapers for her baby.
-Or it may be the entrepreneur who is about to buy new machinery to expand his factory.
+She may be a first-time mom who is trying to pick a brand of diapers for her baby.
+Or it may be the entrepreneur who is about to buy new equipment to expand his factory.

 Maybe you think, where is the selfishness in a mother who seeks the comfort of her baby?.
 Selfishness is not precisely there, however, behind that reason, she also wants to satisfy herself.
-She wants to have the peace of mind that if her baby is fine, she will be ok.
+She wants to have peace of mind knowing that if her baby is fine, she will be fine.

-It may be unconscious, but she knows that if she chooses a type of diaper that does not rashes her baby, she will not have to struggle so much with cryings and diaper changes, which also means more time for herself.
+She may be not conscious, but she knows that if she chooses a type of diaper that does not rashes her baby, she will not have to struggle with cryings and diaper changes, which also means more time for herself.

-The books and the internet are full of articles stating that you must think about your customers and meet their needs.
+The books and the internet are full of articles stating that you must think about your customers and meet their needs and expectations.
 But what about thinking also about satisfying their selfishness.
 It can be an interesting variable to analyze that may lead you to new ways of approaching your sales.

 Change your questions